hazer-hazer/Jacy-Dev-Book/ideas/invert-rust.md

 # Invert Rust for usability

+**Please read this**
+> When reading my ideas keep in mind that it is a mind flow but not a RFC.
+While you read you can how my opinion is jumping back and forth, so statements described earlier can conflict with some later.

 This idea is really complex and it is hard to predict if it would work.

 As far as I want _Jacy_ to be aimed at more high-level than Rust do, I appreciate usability in the way when we save the most important aspects of Rustish safety and power with a lack of some low-level features.